scoobybejesus/cryptools/InputFile_CSV.md

 Note: when transfering to oneself (i.e.,  not changing currencies), the proceeds value is irrelevant and ignored.
 This value is also ignored when the user's home currency is spent.

-* **memo** is useful for evaluating the final output but isn't important.
+* **memo** is a description of the transaction.
-Currently, commas in the memo are **not** supported.
+This should be used to describe the nature of, or reason for, the transaction.
+This could be important for remembering, for example, a tax-deductible payment, or maybe for distinguishing between mining earnings and a customer deposit.
+A memo is also useful when evaluating the reports you print/export, because there may be several transactions on the same day and a good memo helps you identify them.

 * *Accounts* - After three columns of transaction metadata, the *Account* columns follow.
-The increases and decreases to each account are recorded directly below in that account's column.
+The increases and decreases to each account are recorded directly below in that account's column as part of the transaction activity.

 ##### Rows